Natural Help for Your Child's Constipation

 Teach kitchen strategies that naturally increase fiber

-Simple recipe modifications — adding beans to sauces, sneaking vegetables into baked goods, fruit-based smoothies — that increase fiber without creating mealtime conflict.
+Simple recipe adjustments – adding beans to sauces, incorporating vegetables into baked goods, or using fruit-based blends – can increase fiber while keeping meals approachable.

 Address the gut microbiome